Robert Serra: Death

 Serra and his companion María Herrera were stabbed at his home in Caracas on 1 October 2014.
-The circumstances surrounding Serra's death have been debated among the Venezuelan government and others.

 Venezuelan government

-Following the discovery of Serra's body, the Venezuelan government quickly accused opposition parties and hired killers of his death.
+Following the discovery of Serra's body, the Venezuelan government accused opposition parties and hired killers of his death.
 Though President Nicolas Maduro stated that he would present official reports of Serra's death "within hours," he never presented such evidence within the timeframe.
 On 3 October, a ceremony of burial was held at the Cementerio General del Sur in Caracas where President Maduro accused foreign masterminds of Serra's murder, with those accused including former Colombian president Alvaro Uribe and "criminals" supposedly supported by the United States government.
 Uribe denied all of President Maduro's allegations.
 President Maduro also accused "ultra-right" groups in Venezuela and Colombia of Serra's death and presented a blurry video of a man who supposedly confessed to the murder stating that "the Colombia" told him to "get rid" of Serra.
 However, according to The Economist, the government, trailing badly in opinion polls with a crucial parliamentary election coming up in 2015, may have felt the need to rally the troops by playing up the ruthless nature of “the enemy”.
 As of 17 October, President Maduro stated that $500,000 was paid to multiple suspects with 75% of it supposedly reserved for "the Colombia" and that seven people were arrested who were allegedly involved in Serra's murder.
 On 1 November in a Runrunes interview, Serra's father who had lived with Serra for 3 months stated that one of the Venezuelan government's suspects, Edwin Torres, a colectivo member who was called Serra's "head bodyguard", was unfamiliar to him.